eichblatt/litestream/docs/issues.md

 Playing track: 10/24.
 Read 87389/3522582 (2.48%) of track 11
 ```
 Because of this, I don't want to have the display show the "track_being_read".
 However, this would be a good solution otherwise.

+## 2023-09-11
+### Need to Stop Player Before Selecting a New Date
+As soon as select is pressed on a new date, **stop the player** similar to what happens with Ffwd and Rewind.